 Transportation in Pocomoke River State Park

-The Milburn Landing area is seven miles northeast of Pocomoke City via RT.
-364 or RT.
-12. Guests staying in the Milburn Landing area may feel that they have gotten lost on the winding road leading to the camping area.
+Pocomoke River State Park is located along the banks of the Pocomoke River and is divided into two sections.
+The Shad Landing Area is 3.5-miles south of Snow Hill near US-113, and the Milburn Landing Area is seven miles northeast of Pocomoke City via MD-364 or MD-12.
+Guests staying in the Milburn Landing area may feel that they have gotten lost on the winding road leading to the camping area.
 However, they will find that they are indeed on the correct path.

 Campgrounds and parking in Pocomoke River State Park

 Chincoteague Island KOA is a resort-style KOA providing RVers and camping guests with upscale amenities.
 RVers will love the large, big-rig friendly, pull-through sites and full-hookup facilities.
 If you enjoy sitting outside during your RV trips, consider reserving one of the upgraded patio sites, the perfect addition to your rig's shade canopy.
 The Chincoteague Island KOA is one of the most family-friendly KOAs in the area.
 The snack bar, bike rentals, pool, and dog park help to give both kids and dogs something fun to do during their stay.
 Best yet?
 This KOA is steps away from an action-packed waterpark.
 If you prefer a quieter water experience, the beach is minutes away from the KOA.